 Creating new experiences is the most interesting thing you can do with technology.
 For as long as I can remember, I’ve been trying to find new ways to use digital to connect people to ideas and place.

-Along the way I’ve produced and collaborated on award winning projects that blend the digital and the physical in Australia, Europe and the United States.
-My work has been featured in the New York Times, Wall Street Journal, San Francisco Chronicle, National Public Radio, the BBC, Australian Broadcasting Service, WIRED magazine and many others.
-And I was recently named in Fast Company’s 100 Most Creative People in Business for this work.
+Along the way, I’ve produced and collaborated on award-winning projects that blend the digital and the physical in Australia, Europe, and the United States.
+My work has been featured in the New York Times, Wall Street Journal, San Francisco Chronicle, National Public Radio, the BBC, the ABC, Radio NZ, WIRED magazine and many others.
+In 2018 I was named in Fast Company’s 100 Most Creative People in Business for this work.

 Here’s my online CV.